Master the dypt layout

 When you initially add a task, there will be a checkbox which you can toggle to set the status of that task.
 Once you add a subtask to a task, the parent`s status becomes determined by the aggregated status of its subtasks:

-• An empty blue circle indicates no substasks have been started yet
+- An empty blue circle indicates no subtasks have been started yet

 Pagination

-If there are more than 10 subtasks, pagination controls will be shown at the bottom of the subtasks table.
+If there are more than 10 subtasks, pagination controls will be shown at the bottom of the subtasks list.
 You can use these to navigate between pages of subtasks.

 You can also use the keyboard to navigate between pages of subtasks.
 Press the "[" and "]" keys to navigate between pages, hold shift to navigate to the first and last pages.